When I was younger, in the old days, when honour was a thing people believed in, my mother told me:

 It benefits the Conservative Party, because the media can keep talking about disunity in the Labour Party

 It benefits the Conservative Party, because while the media are talking about disunity in the Labour Party, no-one is scrutinising them

 It benefits the Conservative Party, because the longer the media can keep talking about disunity in the Labour Party, the more people are going to get sick of talking about disunity in the Labour Party and sick of the Labour Party.

 It benefits Jess Phillips, because in a hostile media landscape, programme makers want a Labour MP on to talk trash/make funny faces about the Labour Leader, which leads to more TV appearances.

 It benefits Jess Phillips, because all publicity is good publicity, because love you or hate you, people know your name.

-I believe that, for the benefit of the party, anyone not wholly on board with the broad strokes of True Labour policies and or personnel, should stay out if the limelight and off the telly for the next few months, so that the Party can send out a unified positive message of the True Labour vision
+I believe that, for the benefit of the party, anyone not wholly on board with the broad strokes of True Labour policies and or personnel, should stay out if the limelight and off the telly for the next few months, so that they can send out a unified positive message of the True Labour vision.

 The next time you see a Labour MP on a TV show playing the hostile media game, ask yourself, why are they there?
 Who do they really want to benefit?